 In b.
 Sotah 34b, the Talmud offers a possible explanation.
-Within the web page at http://thetorah.com/whose-idea-was-it-to-send-scouts/ we find a translation of this passage and a commentary upon it.
+Within the web page at thetorah.com entitled Whose Idea Was It to Send Scouts? we find a translation of this passage and a commentary upon it.
 But first let us note that few English translations of the Bible translate the first words of Numbers 13:2 as the Talmud translation does.
 The TLV rendition we heard, however, is very similar.
 This translation into English of the Torah quotation is crucial for the Talmud passage to make any sense.
+Thus the web page puts the original passage in Hebrew next to its English translation:

-The Talmud passage starts by quoting the Torah: "Send for yourself men" which were God's words to Moses.
-The Talmud then starts a rabbinic commentary: "Resh Lakish said:" Next the rabbi focuses on part of the verse by requoting just that part: "Send for yourself" and offers a paraphrase of the prepositional phrase: "of your own volition."
-Now he asks a rhetorical question and begins its answer: "Would a person really choose something that seems bad to him?
-This is what is written:".
-And here he quotes Deuteronomy 1:23, Moses' words after the people petitioned him to send the scouts: "'The matter seemed good in my eyes."
-Now the rabbi requotes a piece of that verse and comments: "In my eyes' - but not in the eyes of God."
+'Send, for yourself, men' - Resh Lakish said: "'Send for yourself' - of your own volition.
+Would a person really choose something that seems bad to him?
+This is what is written: 'The matter seemed good in my eyes.'
+Resh Lakish said: 'In my eyes' - but not in the eyes of God."

-That translation of Talmud is followed by this commentary:
+The commentary in the web page continues as follows: